Intersecting Surface Defects and Two-Dimensional CFT: M2-Brane Surface Defects

 These two-dimensional $\cN=(2,2)$ theories can be coupled to a four-dimensional $\cN=2$ theory by gauging the $SU(n_\text{f})\times SU(n_\text{f})\times U(1)$ flavor symmetries acting on the $n_\text{f}$ fundamental and anti-fundamental chiral multiplets with gauge and/or global symmetries of the four-dimensional theory.
 The simplest four-dimensional $\cN=2$ theory in which to consider these surface operators is the theory of $n_\text{f}^2$ hypermultiplets.
 This corresponds to compactifying $n_\text{f}$ M5-branes on a trinion with two full and one simple puncture, which makes manifest an $SU(n_\text{f})\times SU(n_\text{f})\times U(1)$ flavor symmetry acting on the hypermultiplets, which gets identified via the cubic superpotential \eqref{cubicone} with the corresponding defect flavor symmetry.
 For other four-dimensional theories, such as for conformal SQCD with $SU(n_\text{f})$ gauge group and $2n_\text{f}$ hypermultiplets or the $\cN=2^*$ theory, one or both of the defect $SU(n_\text{f})$ symmetry factors is gauged with a dynamical bulk gauge field.

-A richer class of surface defects on M5-branes can be constructed by letting two sets of M2-branes end on the M5-branes:
+A richer class of surface defects on M5-branes can be constructed by letting two sets of M2-branes end on the M5-branes as in \autoref{tab:m2m2defect}.
 This configuration preserves one-quarter of the supersymmetry and defines intersecting surface defects on the M5-branes.
 When the M5-branes wrap a punctured Riemann surface, the brane configuration engineers an intersecting surface defect in the corresponding four-dimensional $\cN=2$ theory of precisely the kind described in the previous section.
 The configuration of intersecting M2-branes is now labeled by a pair $(\mathcal{R}^\prime,\mathcal{R})$ of representations of $SU(n_\text{f})$.

 We propose that the field theory description of these intersecting surface defects is precisely the one detailed in the previous section, and encoded in the quiver diagram in \autoref{fig:proposalintersectingWVT}.
-For a class of four-dimensional $\cN=2$ theories, the intersecting defects admit a type IIA brane realization:
+For a class of four-dimensional $\cN=2$ theories, the intersecting defects admit a type IIA brane realization given in \autoref{tab:IIAbranes}.
 In these cases, we can deduce the low-energy effective field theory description of the intersecting defect.

-As an example, when the four-dimensional $\cN=2$ theory is that of $n_\text{f}^2$ hypermultiplets, the intersecting defect realized by the M-theory brane array above has the following type IIA description:

-The NS5$^\prime$-branes and NS5$^{\prime\prime}$-branes on which the D2 and D2$^\prime$-branes end respectively are away from the main stack and give rise to the two-dimensional gauge theories in the quiver in \autoref{fig:proposalintersectingWVT}.
-The two-dimensional $\cN=(2,2)$ theories at $x^3=x^4=0$ and labeled by a representation $\mathcal{R}$ and at $x^1=x^2=0$ and labeled by a representation $\mathcal{R}'$ live on the D2-branes and D2$^\prime$-branes respectively.
-The zero-dimensional bifundamental $\cN=(0,2)$ Fermi multiplet arise from quantizing the open strings stretching between the D2 and the D2$^\prime$-branes.
-The gaugings and superpotential couplings encoded in the quiver in \autoref{fig:proposalintersectingWVT} can be inferred from the brane construction.\footnote{The brane setup is not perturbative in string theory, as it involves NS5-branes.
-The rules for reading off the light degrees of freedom and couplings generalize the more supersymmetric constructions in~\cite{Hanany:1996ie}.